Cap Rate Explained – How to Calculate Cap Rate?

 What is Cap Rate?

-Assuming that we know the cap rate of a rental property in a given market is 10%, we can calculate the property’s income and the cap rate returns.
-If you invest $100,000 in the property, it will generate $10,000 of income at the end of the year.
+To understand how to calculate cap rate, let’s assume a rental property’s cap rate in a given market is 10%.
+With this information, we can determine the property’s income and cap rate returns.
+For example, if you invest $100,000 in the property, it will generate $10,000 of income at the end of the year.

 This capitalization approach is the same concept used to calculate what an investment in a rental property should be.